-- Only make period products available through first aid or medical staff, as this suggests that periods are perceived as an illness and not as a normal part of girls' and women's lives. - Expect girls always to be able to ask for emergency supplies at the school office or from teaching or guidance staff - remember that there is still stigma around discussing periods, and younger girls in particular may find this hard.
+- Only make period products available through first aid or medical staff, as this suggests that periods are perceived as an illness and not as a normal part of women's lives. - Expect students always to be able to ask for emergency supplies from teaching or guidance staff - remember that there is still stigma around discussing periods.